 AA 04296 THE RHETORIC OF MARTIN LUTHER KING, JR. This is a cross-listed course (CM 04296/SR 04296/TH 04296) - please see SR 04296 for description.
 3 hrs.
 AA 04193 DIVERSITY AND EVANGELISM: MAKING PLAIN THE SACRED JOURNEY This is a cross-listed course - please see CM 04193 for description.
 3 hrs.
-AA 04179 AFRICAN AMERICAN RELIGIOUS THOUGHT 3 hrs. of religious kr problem of hu (bell hooks, H kamines four important areas in African American religious thought: (1) nowledge, (2) the problem of God, (3) the problem of evil and suffering man fulfillment.
-The discussion will focus on the ways that African Amer loward Thurman, James Cone, Delores Williams, and Anthony Pinn) un neaning of these themes and problems both philosophically and theologie 9). , and (4) the ican thinkers derstand and AA 04094 This is a AFRICAN NARRATIVE THEOLOGY OF INCULTURATION cross-listed course (CM 04094/TH 04094) - please see TH 04094 for desc 3 hrs. cription.
+AA 04179 AFRICAN AMERICAN RELIGIOUS THOUGHT 3 hrs.
+This course examines four important areas in African American religious thought: (1) The problem of religious knowledge, (2) the problem of God, (3) the problem of evil and suffering, and (4) the problem of human fulfillment.
+The discussion will focus on the ways that African American thinkers (bell hooks, Howard Thurman, James Cone, Delores Williams, and Anthony Pinn) understand and evaluate the meaning of these themes and problems both philosophically and theologically.
+(See TH 04179).
+AA 04094 This is a AFRICAN NARRATIVE THEOLOGY OF INCULTURATION cross-listed course (CM 04094/TH 04094) - please see TH 04094 for desc 3 hrs. ription.
 AA 03810 CHRISTIAN EDUCATION IN THE AFRICAN AMERICAN CHURCH This is a cross-listed course - please see EM 03810 for description.
 3 hrs.
 AA 03766 AFRICAN AMERICAN PASTORAL CARE This is a cross-listed course - please see PC 03766 for description.
 3 hrs.
 AA 03682 AFRICANA FAITH This is a cross-listed course - please see TH 03682 for description.
 3 hrs.
 AA 03605 PREACHING AS CELEBRATION: AFRICAN-AMERICAN PERSPECTIVE This is a cross-listed course - please see WP 03605 for description.
 3 hrs.
-READINGS IN BLACK THEATER AND THEOLOGY: THE AMEN CORNER investigate the religious and secular meanings and implications in Jame on Amen Corner.
-This course invites students to explore the deep a
+READINGS IN BLACK THEATER AND THEOLOGY: THE AMEN CORNER investigate the religious and secular meanings and implications in Jame

-1954 play, The Amen Corner.
+Students will investigate the religious and secular meanings and implications in James Baldwin's 1954 play, The Amen Corner.
 This course invites students to explore the deep and historical relationship between drama and Religion.
 Students use lectures, in-class readings, Team Lecture/Demonstrations and brief selected readings of historical spiritual and religious drama that relate to the fundamental issues raised in Baldwin's drama.
 Moreover, students will investigate these issues in terms of their personal ministries.
 (See TA 03564)